maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 Raw data can be saved in the network as Immutable Data through the self-encryption process.
 When raw data is written to the network, the data is self-encrypted and split into smaller chunks and saved as Immutable Data.
 The self-encryption process returns a DataMap, using which the actual data can be retrieved.

-This DataMap is saved to network as raw data and an ID of the Immutable Data is obtained which refers to the DataMap.
+The DataMap obtained is saved to network as Immutable Data through self-encryption and the ID of the Immutable Data is used to refer to the DataMap.

 #### Create